vertica/VerticaPy/docs/source/chart_gallery_animated.rst

 General
 -------

-Let's begin by importing the dataset module of `VerticaPy`.
+Let's begin by importing the dataset module of ``verticapy``.
 It provides a range of datasets for both training and exploring VerticaPy's capabilities.

 .. ipython:: python